ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter4.md

 ### Print
 We can print compile-time values on the console.
 This is helpful in debugging, or examining the output.
 ```
-print(<expression>))
+print(<expression>)
 ```
-We can print any value in opto language using print statement including non values, or runtime expressions and runtime type.
+We can print any value in opto language using print statement including non-values, or runtime expressions and runtime type.